smanivannan1/learning-management-system/README.md

 ---
 ## Features

-- Secure login system provides tailored access and functionality based on whether the user is a student or instructor
+- Secure login system provides personalized access and functionality based on whether the user is a student or instructor
-- Students can browse available courses, enroll in classes, and track their academic progress in one personalized home page
+- Students can browse available courses, manage their enrollments, and track their academic progress in one personalized home page
 - Each course a student is enrolled in has its own dedicated page displaying course content, assignments, due dates, submissions, and grades (specific to the user)
-- Instructors can create and manage courses, edit enrollment, post assignments, view/grade student submissions
+- Instructors can create and manage courses, edit enrollment, post assignments, and view/grade student submissions
 - Assignments can be submitted by students online prior to the due date, and returned with individual feedback from the instructor
 - Grades are automatically calculated and updated, helping students stay informed across all courses